inductiva/inductiva/docs-sources/scale-up/benchmark/index.md

 # Benchmark
-The Inductiva API provides a benchmarking tool to help you measure, compare, and optimize simulation performance across different computational configurations.
+The Inductiva API provides a benchmarking tool to help you measure, compare, and optimize simulation performance across different configurations.
 Make data-driven decisions about resource allocation, cost optimization, and performance tuning.

 ## Get started
 Learn about _Benchmarks_ — the class in the Inductiva API for systematically evaluating simulation performance across different machine types, configurations, and parameters.